Acid Burn

 CTO of multinational communications corporation Incom, Peter Moore is exactly as smart as he thinks he is.
 Friendly, chatty and somewhat flexibly moral, when he learned of Veronica's existence he first began a sexual relationship with her and then they planned murders together for over a decade.
 But it's fine!
 They were all bad people.

 He loves Veronica and wants to protect her, which is exactly what Veronica doesn't want ever.
+Orientation: heteroflexible.

 Rebecca Black